-0700-0900.
-There are few better places to start the day than in the airy Georgian kitchen-like space of Hatch & Sons (15 St Stephen’s Green, 01 661 0075).
-Here you can indulge into an array of Irish produce for breakfast like baked eggs with sausage, bacon, tomato and fresh soda bread or organic Kilbeggan porridge with toasted seeds, milk and honey.
+0700-0900 Start the day in the cosy basement space of Hatch & Sons (15 St Stephen’s Green, 01 661 0075).
+There’s a strong focus on Irish produce – breakfast options include double-baked eggs with bacon, sausage and roast tomato with soda bread, or organic Kilbeggan porridge with toasted seeds, milk and honey.
 It’s open from 7.30am on weekdays, later at weekends.

-1100-1300.
-Stroll along the banks of the Liffey River and then cross to the north side of the city via the spectacular Samuel Beckett Bridge.
+1100-1300 Stroll along the banks of the Liffey River and then cross to the north side of the city via the spectacular Samuel Beckett Bridge.
 Inaugurated in 2010 and designed by Spanish architect Santiago Calatrava, its audacious lines were inspired by an Irish harp.
-Pick up a bike at one of many dublinbikes stations dotted around the city, cross over to the south bank via the freshly unveiled Rosie Hackett Bridge.
+Pick up a bike at one of many dublinbikes stations dotted around the city, then pedal west and cross over to the south bank via the freshly unveiled Rosie Hackett Bridge.
 Named after a prominent trade union activist – and the first Dublin bridge to be dedicated to a woman for more than 220 years – it leads you onto Hawkins Street, which snakes through to Trinity College (College Green, 01 896 1000).
 Alma mater to everyone from Oscar Wilde to Bram Stoker, the institution remains a stirring place to visit.